RestDB/codehooks-io-examples/nextjs-todo/README.md

 ## Getting Started

 First create a Codehooks.io backend CRUD project, follow [the quick start guide](https://codehooks.io/docs/quickstart-cli).
 Then add your Codehooks project URL and API token in the `.env.local` file.
-Get you project domain and API token with on the project dashboard or with the CLI command `coho info`
+Get you project domain and API token from the project dashboard or with the CLI command `coho info`

 An example `.env.local` file is shown below: